misahub2023/ACPI-Testing/README.md

                 + `res/` (Resource files for the app, one can modify the launch screeen backgroud using multiple options available in this folder)
                     + `drawable-v21/` (Drawable resources for API level 21 and above, one can modify the launch screeen backgroud using multiple options available in this directory)
                         + `launch_background.xml` (Defines the launch screen background for the app)
+                    + `mipmap-hdpi` (stores different versions of application icons and launcher images)
                     + `values-night/`
                         + `styles.xml` (Defines styles for the app in night mode)
                     + `values/`